-- designed for ORVs.
+- 10) It is unlawful to drive a vehicle on surfaces other than existing maintained roads, except that users of off-road vehicles (ORVs) may drive on trails specifically designed for ORVs.
 It is unlawful to degrade or damage roads, drainage ditches, or other managed resources in gated areas. - 11) Hunters must carry this contract with them while using the key to access DNR lands, and be prepared to show it upon request to any DNR or State enforcement personnel encountered.

-Signed
+Signed Date

 Hunting Permit # Treaty ID

 Key needs to be returned by Key Rec'd